 Thinking About What You Need to Do

-Both questions carry equal weight, and should be given Equal Time.
+Both Sections carry equal weight, and should be given Equal Time.

-The majority of fails in the past have been because the candidate has not properly answered 2 questions.
+The most common reason for failure in the past have been because the candidate has not properly answered all of the questions.

 The first 9 marks are the easiest